-Arteris provides Network on Chip (NoC) interconnect IP to improve performance, power consumption and die size of system on chip (SoC) devices for consumer electronics, mobile, automotive and other applications.
+Arteris Network on Chip (NoC) interconnect fabric IP improve performances, power consumption, die size and time-to-market of system on chip (SoC) devices for consumer electronics, mobile, automotive and other applications.

 Network on Chip (NoC)» view all

-The ideal interconnect for System on Chip (SoC) designs requiring higher performance.
+The ideal interconnect fabric for System on Chip (SoC) designs requiring higher performance.

 - C2C™ Chip to Chip Link™ IP